 2. Create Recognition Programs

-When someone doesn’t feel valued, they’re far less likely to want to go above and beyond their regular duties for the company; having a severe impact on the amount of teamwork you’re likely to see during the average shift.
+When someone doesn’t feel valued, they’re far less likely to want to go above and beyond their regular duties when working at a pizza place.
+This has a severe impact on the amount of teamwork you’re likely to see during the average shift.

 The solution to this is creating an employee recognition program that makes sure hard work is properly valued.
 Set up an employee of the month contest where employees nominate one another to receive a little prize.
 And as an owner or manager, you should be on the lookout for acts of teamwork and hand out a kind word to anyone who helps out a coworker.